intershop/devenv-4-iom/doc/06_troubleshooting.md

 ### Search and Delete Orphaned _Kubernetes_ Namespaces

-All _Kubernetes_ resources belonging to a configuration are assigned to one _Kubernetes_ namespace.
+All _Kubernetes_ resources, belonging to a configuration, are assigned to one _Kubernetes_ namespace.
 The name of this namespace is derived from the `ID` defined in the configuration file.
 In order to create a valid name for namespace, all non-alphanumerical characters are stripped from the `ID` and the remaining characters are transformed to lowercase.
-E.g., if you had used _CustomerProject IOM 4.0.0_ as `ID`, the derived name of the namespace is _customerprojectiom400_.
+E.g., if you had used _CustomerProject IOM 4.0.0_ as `ID`, the derived namespace is _customerprojectiom400_.

 _Kubernetes_ uses namespaces for its own purposes.
 To avoid any conflict with these namespaces, _devenv-4-iom_ will not allow you to use an `ID` that starts with: _default_, _docker_ or _kube_.
 Hence, the orphaned _Kubernetes_ namespace will never start with any of these three phrases.